 It amazes me, but have you ever noticed your house is messiest on days when you’re not home?
 It doesn’t make any sense, but it’s true.
 I think it’s because you don’t have time to fully complete a task before you’re off to the next commitment.
 The dirty dishes pile up faster, the clothes don’t make it into the washer with the same regularity, and the mail doesn’t get sorted right away.
 When you’re at home, life follows a steadier rhythm.
 Mealtimes are consistent, laundry gets done, children settle into a familiar routine.

 And let’s be honest, home is the comfiest place around.
 Where else can you drink a big mug of tea in your jammies snuggled with your favorite quilt?
 Even the local quirky coffee shop can’t replicate the feeling.
-(How awkward if you could cozy into a big recliner with your fuzzy slippers at a coffee shop…because across the room would be other customers in the same condition, and that’s a sight guaranteed not to bring out warm fuzzies.)
+(How awkward if you could cozy into a big recliner with your fuzzy slippers at a coffee shop…because across the room would be other customers in the same condition.)

 How could your life change if you stayed home more?